Microscopic description of exciton-polaritons in microcavities: Conclusions and outlook

 As we increase the Rabi coupling, we find that the upper polariton is strongly affected by its proximity to excited excitonic states and the unbound electron-hole continuum.
 In particular, the weight of the upper polariton in the photon spectral response is visibly reduced as the photon becomes hybridized with higher energy electron-hole states.
 By contrast, we find that the energy and photon fraction of the lower polariton are surprisingly well approximated by the two-level model in the very strong coupling regime.
 However, the electron-hole wave functions of both upper and lower polaritons are significantly modified by the coupling to light, consistent with recent measurements~\cite{Brodbeck2017}.
 Our predictions for the photon spectral response and the electron-hole wave function can be tested in experiment.

 Our work provides the foundation for future studies of few- and many-body physics within the microscopic model, since an understanding of the two-body electron-hole problem in the presence of light-matter coupling is essential to such treatments.
 As a first demonstration, we have used the exact electron-hole wave function to properly determine non-trivial light-induced corrections to the polariton-polariton interaction strength.
 Most notably, we have shown that the effect of particle exchange on the Rabi coupling is much smaller than previously thought~\cite{Tassone1999,Rochat2000,MCombescot2007,MCombescot2008,Glazov2009} due to the light-induced reduction of the exciton size in the lower polariton.
-This result has important implications for ongoing measurements of the polariton-polariton interaction strength, since many experiments feature Rabi couplings that lie within the very strong coupling regime.
+This result has important implications for ongoing measurements of the polariton-polariton interaction strength, since many experiments feature Rabi couplings that lie within the very strong coupling regime, \mmp{such as standard GaAs systems with multiple quantum wells~\cite{Estrecho2018}.}

-Finally, we emphasize that our approach can be easily adapted to describe other scenarios with strong light-matter coupling such as Rydberg exciton-polaritons in bulk materials~\cite{Rypolariton,Kazimierczuk2014,Heckotter2017} and excitonic resonances in an electron gas~\cite{Sidler2016}.
+Finally, we emphasize that our approach can be easily adapted to describe a range of other scenarios with strong light-matter coupling such as Rydberg exciton-polaritons in bulk materials~\cite{Rypolariton,Kazimierczuk2014,Heckotter2017} and excitonic resonances in an electron gas~\cite{Sidler2016}.

 \acknowledgements

 We gratefully acknowledge fruitful discussions with Francesca Maria Marchetti, Jonathan Keeling, Elena Ostrovskaya, Eliezer Estrecho, and Maciej Pieczarka.
 We acknowledge support from the Australian Research Council Centre of Excellence in Future Low-Energy Electronics Technologies (CE170100039).
 JL is furthermore supported through the Australian Research Council Future Fellowship FT160100244.